patrickzib/human_activity_segmentation_challenge/README.md

 ![image](figures/TS0.png)

 ![image](figures/TS1.png)

+## Baselines

+We provide code for six baseline codes in the `notebooks folder:

+- Binary-Segmentation from ruptures
+- ClaSP from claspy / sktime
+- FLUSS from stumpy
+- GreedyGaussianSegmentation (GGS) from sktime
+- InformationGainSegmentation (IGTS) from sktime
+- STRAY from sktime

+## Segmentations

 If we run ClaSP, FLUSS and BinSeg baselines on the y-axis acceleration channel of TS0, we get the following segmentation.